25 FEBRUARY 2019

 FTA Europe represents the common interests of the European flexographic (flexo) printing industry.
 The association provides a common platform for national flexo associations in Europe to collaborate in areas of shared interest, and also advocates for the industry to the EU institutions.
 The office of FTA Europe is located in Brussels.
 For permission to use these photos, contact the Secretariat.

-CONTACT PERSON: Annie Scanlan, Membership and Information Officer, Email: firstname.lastname@example.org
+CONTACT PERSON: Annie Scanlan, Events & Policy Officer Email: firstname.lastname@example.org